rofl0r/endianness.h/README.md

 # Description

-A one-file library to determine endianness at compile time.
+A one-file public-domain library to determine endianness at compile time.
-Just drop a copy of the header in your source tree, use it and forget about all the platform-specific differences to get a definition.
-Some of the usual conversion functions are also provided.
+Just drop a copy of the header in your source tree, use it and forget about all the platform-specific differences to get that endianess definition!

+The usual conversion functions are also provided.

-# Synopsis
+# Rationale

+If someone needs to know the endianess at compile time, there are 2 different use cases:

+- in some rare cases one needs to know the endianess to lay out structs and the like, for example an RGB union; or directly in the code.

+- in 99% of the cases, just a conversion from one endian to the other is needed, e.g. when a protocol defines that a value is stored in a specific endianness.

+# Use case 1 - compile time endianness detecion macro

+The header tries its best to determine the endianess from a number of possible sources, and if successful, defines both `ENDIANNESS_LE` and `ENDIANNESS_BE` macros to 0 or 1.

 ```C
 #include "endianness.h"